 This format continued until the late 1990s and then in 2008, to commemorate the 200th anniversary of the arrival of the first bale of Australian-grown Merino wool in Europe, the award was again reborn as the Woolmark Project Protégé.
 Ten young creators were paired with world famous designers including Donatella Versace, Calvin Klein, Paul Smith and, in a legendary return to the prize, Karl Lagerfeld, who acted as personal mentors to their chosen protégés.
 Also in 2008, Chinese designer Qiu Hao was announced the winner of The Woolmark Prize by Sonia Rykiel in Paris, and The Woolmark Company leveraged support from retailers and secured Parisian concept store Colette as the exclusive stockist of Qiu Hao’s limited-edition wool garments.

 Today, the International Woolmark Prize’s retail partner network is a crucial ingredient to the long-term success of the designers involved in the prize.
-Every year, the head buyers of some of the best stores from around the world, including Harvey Nichols, SSENSE, Lane Crawford, L’Eclaireur and David Jones attend the final judging process of the global collections, and are instrumental in then bringing these garments to consumers in London, Paris, Hong Kong, New York, Sydney and of course to the online community.
-As the most recent womenswear winner of the prize Ruchika Sachdeva states, “One of the most important elements of the International Woolmark Prize was the opportunity to sell through the world’s leading retailers.
-It provides new designers a foot in the door, as one of the hardest things to do is make a retailer believe in you the first time”.
+Every year, the head buyers of some of the best stores from around the world, including Lane Crawford, Boon The Shop, mytheresa.com, MATCHESFASHION.com and net-a-porter.com are instrumental in then bringing these garments to consumers in London, Paris, Hong Kong, New York, Sydney and of course to the online community.
+“The International Woolmark Prize is most definitely the best foundation for young and talented designers in the fashion industry,” said Boon The Shop Women’s Head Buyer Kei Lee.

-Since 2012, the prize took on its contemporary format whereby menswear and womenswear designers from across the world compete for a place in one of several semi-final events and eventually the global final with their wool-rich capsule collections, solidifying the International Woolmark Prize as a discreet force of support behind much of the fashion industry’s heavyweights, still to this day.
+In 2012, the prize took on a revived format whereby menswear and womenswear designers from across the world compete for a place in one of several semi-final events and eventually the global final with their wool-rich capsule collections, solidifying the International Woolmark Prize as a discreet force of support behind much of the fashion industry’s heavyweights, still to this day.
 As Christiane Arp, editor-in-chief of Vogue Germany and four-time judge of the International Woolmark Prize explains: “This will definitely change the life of the designer in very positive terms.”

 Perhaps the most significant effect of this is seen in Rahul Mishra who founded his namesake womenswear label in 2008 in Mumbai with sustainable, slow-fashion at the core of the brand and presented early collections at Lakme Fashion Week.
 In 2013, Mishra won the regional final of the International Woolmark Prize and then went on to be the first Indian designer to win the global final at Milan Fashion Week, paving the way for Suket Dhir, who won the menswear award in 2015/16, and for Sachdeva in 2017/18.
 “I look back how I started my life with a very humble background,” said Mishra, who following his success in the International Woolmark Prize final, was invited to present his collections on the official schedule of Paris Fashion Week – a position he still holds today.
 “I come here as a completely unknown designer in this sphere of fashion, and suddenly this prize gives you that big recognition, in an instant.”